-With the negative air pressure cooling method, you will have to install intake filters in front of any intake fan, cooling holes, grills, or other openings.
+With the negative air pressure cooling method, you must install intake filters before any intake fan, cooling holes, grills, or other openings.

 You will find filter material and magnetic framed filters in stores.
-They are available in various sizes so you should find filters close enough for most situations.
+They are available in various sizes, so you should find ones close enough for most situations.

-For this type of filtering method, consider low air resistance filters to ensure that the air still draws in through the intended areas.
+For this filtering method, consider low air resistance filters to ensure the air still draws in through the intended areas.